-Theme Issue Although air quality is generally good in the area, there are Air Quality Management Areas (AQMA) in Norwich City Centre and in Hoveton, adjacent to the plan area, along Air Quality with other isolated sites of reduced air quality.
+Theme lssue Air Quality Although air quality is generally good in the area, there are Air Quality Management Areas (AQMA) in Norwich City Centre and in Hoveton, adjacent to the plan area, along with other isolated sites of reduced air quality.
 There are high noise levels around Norwich International Airport and main roads in the area and light pollution from urbanised areas.
-Climate change is expected to increase the frequency and intensity of extreme weather events such as heat waves, drought and intense rainfall.
-Fluvial/tidal flooding is a risk affecting limited parts of the area, while surface water and sewer flooding is a risk in a Climate Change number of places.
-Climate Change Although per capita CO2 emissions have been declining in line with national trends, they are above the national average in rural parts of the area.
+Climate Change Climate change is expected to increase the frequency and intensity of extreme weather events such as heat waves, drought and intense rainfall.
+Fluvial/tidal flooding is a risk affecting limited parts of the area, while surface water and sewer flooding is a risk in a number of places.
+Although per capita CO2 emissions have been declining in line with national trends, they are above the national average in rural parts of the area.
 There is potential to increase renewable energy production chiefly from solar, wind and biomass developments, as well as from micro-renewables.
-There is a need to protect and enhance nationally and internationally protected nature conservation interests and geodiversity sites in and adjacent to the area, with particular Biodiversity, emphasis on reducing visitor pressure on and improving Geodiversity and water quality in Natura 2000 sites and the wider habitats of Green the Broads.
-Infrastructure There are a number of locally important biodiversity sites that should be protected and enhanced.
+Biodiversity, Geodiversity and Green Infrastructure There is a need to protect and enhance nationally and internationally protected nature conservation interests and geodiversity sites in and adjacent to the area, with particular emphasis on reducing visitor pressure on and improving water quality in Natura 2000 sites and the wider habitats of the Broads.
+There are a number of locally important biodiversity sites that should be protected and enhanced.
 Long term investment in improvements to the defined green infrastructure network is required.
-Development should maintain important aspects of Greater Landscape Norwich's varied landscapes, including historic parks and gardens and ancient woodlands.
+Landscape Development should maintain important aspects of Greater Norwich's varied landscapes, including historic parks and gardens and ancient woodlands.
 Defined strategic gaps, including those between Wymondham and Hethersett and Hethersett and Cringleford, are important to maintain the settlement pattern in rural areas.